tiepdotme/reangdeba.xyz/misc/me.markdown

     </div>
 </div>

-I'm best reached by email.
-Please consider reading [communication](/communication/).
+He's best reached by email.
+Please consider reading [communication](/communication/). **Now in first-person.**

 I'm always open to interesting conversation and collaboration.
 If you are at IIT Kanpur and wish to meet up, coffee is on me.
 No questions asked. <span style="color: red">Let's have coffee?</span>☕

 **What's with the emojis?**<br>
 Umm, I love emojis.
 I think they are beautiful and can cheer people up.
 They also help in getting your point across better as compared to using only words to communicate.
 You'll find lots of 'em on this site.
 What's your favourite emoji?
 Mine is 🍫.